dougissi/dougissi.github.io/_posts/2020-02-06-counting-triangles-in-node-graphs.md

 and then getting the trace of the result (i.e., the sum of the values on diagonal) and dividing it by 6."

 But what does any of that have to do with triangles?
 I mean, the _trace_, really?

+_\[Update: if you're curious about counting more than just triangles, also check out my [next post](/2020/02/10/counting-polygons-in-node-graphs.html) on counting triangles, quadrilaterals, and pentagons\]_

 ## Why it works
 Let's consider a simple node graph